-Amount and due date of non-recurring charges Costs of Contract Amount and due date of recurring charges • If charges will increase or vary, by how much, based on what, and what notice will be given Estimated Benefits • Estimate of kWh generation of system Estimate of dollar value of kWh generated by system Estimate of net savings based on utility baseline, as detailed in UBP-DERS • Identify financial structure (e.g., PPA, lease or ownership) Identify size of system • Identify applicable tax credits and whether customer or provider has rights to Terms and Conditions those credits of Contract • Identify whether credits will be valued based on Net Energy Metering or the or contract Value Stack Identify whether the agreement protects against any damage or loss to the customer's real and personal property, including whether the company will cover the costs of roof maintenance • Explain whether system is warrantied against defects and/or insured against damage or loss; explain consequences to customer if system becomes inoperable Provide copy of solar panel warranty • Explain Provider's dispute resolution process and customer's right to contact Y /1 6/1 / 1 the Department of Public Service Length of the Agreement and Term of contract End Date Data Sharing and • Explain what data Provider will request from the customer's Utility and how Privacy Policy that data will be used 111vacy 1 oncy Explain Provider's data privacy policies Guarantees For contracts with a production guarantee, an explanation of that guarantee and compensation for underproduction.
+Amount and due date of non-recurring charges Costs of Contract Amount and due date of non-recurring charges Amount and due date of recurring charges Costs of Contract If charges will increase or vary, by how much, based on what, and what notice willbegiven Estimated Benefits Estimate of kWh generation of system Estimated Benefits Estimate of kwn generation of system Estimate of dollar value of kWh generated by system Estimate of net savings based on utility baseline, as detailed in UBP-DERS Identify financial structure (e.g., PPA, lease or ownership) Identify infanctal structure (e.g., FFA, lease of ownership) Identify size of system Identify applicable tax credits and whether customer or provider has rights to • Identify applicable tax credits and whether customer of provider has rights to those credits Terms and Conditions Identify whether credits will be valued based on Net Energy Metering or the of Contract Value Stack • Identify whether the agreement protects against any damage or loss to the customer's real and personal property, including whether the company will cover the costs of roof maintenance • Explain whether system is warrantied against defects and/or insured against damage or loss; explain consequences to customer if system becomes inoperable Provide copy of solar panel warranty Explain Provider's dispute resolution process and customer's right to contact the Department of Public Service Length of the Agreement and Term of contract End Date Data Sharing and • Explain what data Provider will request from the customer's Utility and how Privacy Policy that data will be used Explain Provider's data privacy policies Guarantees • For contracts with a production guarantee, an explanation of that guarantee and compensation for underproduction.
 For other contracts, a statement that "This agreement offers no production guarantee." • For contracts guaranteeing that a customer will save money, an explanation of that guarantee.
 For other contracts, a statement that "This agreement offers no guaranteed savings."
 Rescinding Agreement Without A residential customer may rescind this agreement without penalty by calling Penalty the toll-free number within 3 business days of receipt of the sales agreement.
-Amount of Early Termination Options if customer moves Fee and Method of Amount of Early Termination Fee, if any Calculation Method of calculation of Early Termination Fee 1
+Amount of Early Termination Options if customer moves Fee and Method of • Amount of Early Termination Fee, if any Calculation Method of calculation of Early Termination Fee